iggredible/Learn-Vim/ch09_macros.md

 ## Appending A Macro

 If you need to add more actions to an existing macro, instead of redoing it, you can append actions to it.
 In the register chapter, you learned that you can append a named register by using its uppercased symbol.
-To append actions to a macro in register "a", use register "A".
-Suppose in addition to toggling the case of the first word, you also want to add a dot at the end of the line.
+To append actions to a macro in register "a, use register "A. Suppose in addition to toggling the case of the first word, you also want to add a dot at the end of the line.

-Assume you have the following actions stored as a macro in register "a":
+Assume you have the following actions stored as a macro in register "a:

 ```
 0W~